 When it comes to maintaining a trucking company, every business owner needs to ensure that they have the best equipment and software available.
-Finding out which companies both meet and exceed industry standards can help business owners to make a wise decision with their companies.
-The right software can make for happier truck drivers and a better bottom line for the business.
+Finding out which providers meet and exceed industry standards can help business owners make wise decisions.
+The right electronic logging software can make for happier truck drivers, lower turnover rates and a better bottom line for the business.

-HOS247 is an industry leader providing e-log devices (ELD) so that trucking companies can spend more time focusing on the things that matter.
-Our customer support team will assign each company a dedicated account manager to help implement and maintain these devices.
-The multilingual team can converse with drivers and business owners in English, Spanish, Russian, or Polish.
-Unlike some of our competitors, trucking companies who work with us can expect to receive personal attention and dedication to resolving their issues quickly and efficiently.
+HOS247 is an industry leader providing e-log devices (ELDs) so that trucking companies can spend more time focusing on the things that matter.
+Our top-rated customer support team is available seven days a week to help implement and maintain these devices.
+The multilingual team can converse with drivers and business owners in English, Spanish, Russian, and Polish.
+Unlike some of our competitors, trucking companies who work with us can expect to receive personalized attention and dedication to resolve their issues quickly and efficiently.

 Perhaps the best part about implementing the ELD devices we offer is our guarantee.
 We do not require long-term contracts or an upfront commitment to stick with our products.
-We are so confident in our product that companies are free to try the elogs for two weeks with the guarantee of a hassle-free return if we do not meet your expectations.
+We are so confident in our electronic logbook that companies are free to try it for two weeks with the guarantee of a hassle-free return if we do not meet their expectations.

-Some companies have stayed abreast of all the changes in the trucking industry, but they can primarily be summed up with just a few simple rules.
-The Canadian Council of Motor Transport Administrators (CCMTA) aimed to improve the safety of drivers and improve road traffic by instituting a new policy.
-All truck drivers would be required to use new electronic logging devices once the mandate goes into effect in all parts of the country.
+Some companies have stayed abreast of all the changes in the trucking industry, but they can primarily be summed up to just a few simple rules.
+The Canadian Council of Motor Transport Administrators (CCMTA) aimed to improve the safety of drivers and improve road traffic by instituting a new policy: the mandatory use of electronic logbooks.
+The announcement was made in June 2019 and the mandate came into force on June 12, 2021.
+However, the CCMTA has made it known that a one-year progressive enforcement period would be established and was later extended by six months, so that all truck drivers will be required to use new electronic logging devices by January 1, 2023, and will not be penalized for not having them until then.

-What are e-logs?
-E-logs are an electronic device or software system that calculates a driver’s hours of service (HOS).
+E-logs are electronic devices or software systems that calculate drivers’ hours of service (HOS).
 To make it simple, these electronic logging devices are used to calculate the amount of time that a driver spends behind the wheel.

 Under the Transport Canada rules, truckers would need to use electronic logging devices to capture their HOS data.
 This means that all important aspects of operation can be tracked as a result of these electronic hours of service logs.
 Company owners can quickly identify GPS location, the number of miles driven, and engine hours.

-These devices are easily preventing drivers from violating the HOS rules and regulations that have been put in place for everyone’s safety.
-It offers a great accountability system that cannot be tampered with because the ELD connects directly with the engine of the truck.
+These devices easily prevent drivers from violating the HOS rules and regulations that have been put in place for everyone’s safety.
+It offers a great accountability system that cannot be tampered with because the ELD connects directly to the engine of the truck.
 It saves time, improves safety outcomes, and makes companies more efficient than the previous system of keeping paper records.